Ailanthus altissima: Ecology

 The tree of heaven is an opportunistic plant that thrives in full sun and disturbed areas.
 It spreads aggressively both by seeds and vegetatively by root sprouts, re-sprouting rapidly after being cut.
-It is considered a shade-intolerant tree and cannot compete in low-light situations, though it is sometimes found competing with hardwoods, but such competition rather indicates it was present at the time the stand was established.
-On the other hand, a study in an old-growth hemlock-hardwood forest in New York found that Ailanthus was capable of competing successfully with native trees in canopy gaps where only 2-15% of full sun was available.
+It is considered a shade-intolerant tree and cannot compete in low-light situations, though it is sometimes found competing with hardwoods.
+Such competition indicates it was present at the time the stand was established.
+On the other hand, a study in an old-growth hemlock–hardwood forest in New York found that ailanthus tree are capable of competing successfully with native trees in canopy gaps where only 2-15% of full sun was available.
 The same study characterised the tree as using a "gap-obligate" strategy to reach the forest canopy, meaning it grows rapidly during a very short period rather than growing slowly over a long period.
-It is a short lived tree in any location and rarely lives more than 50 years.
-Ailanthus is among the most pollution-tolerant of tree species, including sulfur dioxide, which it absorbs in its leaves.
+It is a short-lived tree in any location with trees usually living 30 to 50 years, but exceptional individuals older than 100 years that are healthy and producing seed are known from studies.
+Among tree species, Ailanthus is among the most tolerant of pollution, including sulfur dioxide, which it absorbs in its leaves.
 It can withstand cement dust and fumes from coal tar operations, as well as resist ozone exposure relatively well.
 Furthermore, high concentrations of mercury have been found built up in tissues of the plant.

 Ailanthus has been used to re-vegetate areas where acid mine drainage has occurred and it has been shown to tolerate pH levels as low as 4.1 (approximately that of tomato juice).
 It can withstand very low phosphorus levels and high salinity levels.
-The drought-tolerance of the tree is strong due to its ability to effectively store water in its root system.
+The drought tolerance of the tree is strong due to its root system's effective water storage.
 It is frequently found in areas where few trees can survive.
-The roots are also aggressive enough to cause damage to subterranean sewers and pipes.
+The roots are also aggressive enough to damage subterranean sewers and pipes.
 Along highways, it often forms dense thickets in which few other tree species are present, largely due to the toxins it produces to prevent competition.
-The roots are poisonous to people.